 At a glance

-- The decrease in exposure is due to declining emissions from stationary sources (e.g., power plants, industrial operations) and measures taken in the transportation sector.
+- The decrease in exposure is due to declining emissions from stationary sources (e.g., power plants, waste incineration plants, domestic firing and industrial plants.) and measures taken in the transportation sector.

 Assessing the development

-Over the period considered, we can see that the particulate matter exposure indicated by the indicator has shown a downward trend: in 2010, the indicator value was 13.7 micrograms per cubic meter (µg/m³); in 2020, however, the value was 8.6 µg/m³.
-This corresponds to a reduction of around 21 %.
-Since 2016, particulate matter exposure has stagnated at a level just below 11 µg/m³.
+Over the period considered, we can see that the particulate matter exposure indicated by the indicator has shown a downward trend: In 2010, the indicator value was 15.9 micrograms per cubic meter (µg/m³).
+In 2021, however, the value was 9.3 µg/m³.
+This corresponds to a reduction of around 42 %.

-The emerging decrease in PM2.5 levels is mainly due to reduction measures for emissions from stationary sources (power plants, waste incineration plants and various industrial processes) as well as measures in the transport sector.
+The emerging decrease in PM2.5 levels is mainly due to reduction measures for emissions from stationary sources (power plants, waste incineration plants, domestic firing and industrial plants) as well as measures in the transport sector.
 Furthermore, variable weather conditions have a direct influence on air pollution with particulate matter.
 In isolated years, this can lead to a decrease or an increase in particulate matter pollution and thus superimpose temporal changes in emissions.
-This influence can be seen particularly well, for example, in the period from 2011 to 2013: while PM2.5 emissions fell continuously in this period, the particulate matter load in 2012 was significantly lower than would have been expected according to the emission levels due to weather conditions.
+This influence can be seen particularly well, for example, in the period from 2011 to 2013: while PM2.5 emissions fell continuously in this period, the particulate matter load in 2012 was significantly lower than would have been expected according to the emission levels due to weather conditions (see “Air Quality 2021”, UBA 2022).

 Here, only the monitoring stations in the rural and urban background are considered for the calculation of the indicator.
 Therefore, it can be assumed that the approach used here tends to underestimate the pollution situation.